mvolkmann/blog/src/astro.md

 Pages cannot be described by components from frameworks like React and Svelte because those are potential sources of interactivity.
 But pages can render those kinds of components.

+In a sense, Astro can be thought of as a compiler that compiles page files into HTML files.

 The URL path of a page is determined by its subdirectory path and file name.